Meaningful physical education and teaching for effective learning

 physical activity to improve engagement and promote lifelong physical activity

 are evident.
-MPE seems well suited to supporting these approaches (e.g., see the work of Mosston, Sidentop, Hellison, Martinek and others).
-MPE also seems well suited to supporting quality teaching/teaching for effective learning in physical education.
+MPE seems well suited to supporting these approaches (e.g., see the work of Mosston, Siedentop, Hellison, Martinek and others).
+MPE also seems well suited to supporting quality teaching/teaching for effective learning in physical education using models-based curriculum.

-I bring MPE or relevant physical education down to just three things for teachers to think about when designing a physical education curriculum:
+I bring MPE and 'relevant' physical education to three things for teachers to think about when designing a physical education curriculum:

 Relevance is a Personal Association with what is being taught (is it of interest?)